 The Biblical Feast Days did not end at the Cross

-- God’s true worship was planned at Creation when God set up His calendar on the fourth day of Creation and His weekly Sabbath on the seventh day (Gen 1:14; 2:2-3).
+God’s true worship was planned at Creation when God set up His calendar on the fourth day of Creation and His weekly Sabbath on the seventh day (Gen 1:14; 2:2-3).
 He gave the lights in the Heavens to mark His “set appointed meeting times” (moed).
-He then tells what these “meetings” are in Leviticus 23 and says, “These are My Feasts.”
+He then told us what these “meetings” are in Leviticus 23 and said, “These are My Feasts… My moed.”

-- The light in the Heavens that God chose to mark His “set appointed meeting times” (moed) is the moon.
+The sun marks the Sabbath every 7 days because the sun governs a night and a day. “… and the evening and the morning were the first day.”
+“From evening to evening shall you reckon your Sabbath.”
+(Genesis 1:5; Leviticus 23:32) The light in the Heavens that God chose to mark His yearly feasts, His “set appointed meeting times” (moed), is the moon.
 “He appointed the moon for moed.
 (Psalm 104:19).

-- Except for the weekly Sabbath, the Feasts were instituted at the Fall because that is when the Plan of Salvation kicked in.
-The Feasts illustrate the Plan of Salvation in a way that we can understand and pass down to our children (Exodus 13:8, 14; Leviticus 23:43).
+- God’s Feasts illustrate the Plan of Salvation in a way that we can understand and pass down to our children (Exodus 13:8, 14; Leviticus 23:43).

-- When Israel was brought out of slavery in Egypt, they were reminded of God’s true worship from Sinai when God was restoring knowledge of Himself (Leviticus 23).
+- When Israel was brought out of slavery in Egypt, they were reminded of God’s true worship when God was restoring the knowledge of Himself at Sinai.
+(Leviticus 23).

 - God’s True worship was corrupted by King Jeroboam in an effort to separate the people from God (1 Kings 12:26-33).